nolanlawson/mytodo/README.md

 mytodo is a project for taking care of biz.
-Borrowed from the Yeoman website, it features the use of grunt, bower, bootstrap to make a helpful to-do list.
+Borrowed from the Yeoman website, it features the use of grunt, bower, and bootstrap to make a helpful to-do list.